Alexandr Philip, LPC

 For example, you can set up a video chat with some friends at the end of the week.
 Or, you could do the same with a family member.
 You can even make a point of making the chat a weekly thing, so you have something to look forward to at the end of each week.

 Many of us have also found comfort in virtual book clubs, forums, and other types of online connections.
 Soon enough, you can see your friends in person.
 Until then, get creative with it!
-Technology allows us to connect via phone, text, video chat, or social media platform.
+Technology allows us to connect via phone, text, video chat, or social media platforms.

 3. Practice Self-Care and Mindfulness

-With so much going on, you may have been putting your well-being on the backburner.
+With so much going on, you may have been putting your well-being on the back burner.
 Amidst all the chaos, find a way to prioritize self-care once again.
 You can add simple steps to your routine like meditation, yoga, or mindfulness.

 When you practice mindfulness, you make more of your days and better understand what made you feel anxious or stressed out throughout it.
 By taking the time to notice these moments, you can make efforts to ground yourself back to reality.